Cuban Mojito recipe - How to

 the rum and stir, and top off with the club soda (you can also stir

 the club soda in as per your taste).
 Garnish with a mint sprig.

 While the following isn't the authentic original Bodeguita del Medio Cuban recipe for a mojito, some people will take

 half of the juiced lime and cut into into four wedges to add to the

-in place of the powdered sugar, which is a sugar cane syrup
+in place of powdered sugar.
+Guarapo is a sugar cane syrup

-available in the Latin food section of some supermarkets and
+available in the Latin food area of some supermarkets, some Latin

-definitely in online Latin grocery stores (typically sold in 12
+grocery stores, and most internet Hispanic stores (typically sold in 12

 ounce cans just like soft drinks).

 Traditional mojito glasses and drink muddlers are hard to find in